-This might sound like a lot to take in, but don’t panic; Better Printing‘s range of templates comes with all the important crop marks and bleed areas already defined.
+This might sound like a lot to take in, but don’t panic; Better Printing‘s range of on product templates comes with all the important crop marks and bleed areas already defined.
 You can even rely on us to create a bespoke template file to match your shape and size requirements.

 If you’d rather set everything up yourself, most design tools make it simple and straightforward to get your artwork print-ready.